gavinsh32/cannonevolution/README.md

 # cannonevolution
-Project 1 for CS415
+Project 1 for CS415 Computational Biology: Sequence Analysis
 ## Overview
-Evolve cannons to find ones that can hit a target.
+Fire and evolve cannons.
 ## Cannon Specification
-Write how the cannon coding will look here.
+Cannons are imaginary entities with a genome comprised of two genes: tilt and shoot.
+Both are a list of A and C, currently of length 90, where As increase the magnitude of that gene.
+## Simulation
+The simulator consists of open space and a target, and fires populations of cannons.
 ## Evolution Engine
 Write how the evolution engine will work here.
 ## Tools
-Processing 4.3.2 - Python
+Python 3.12
 ## Authors
 Gavin Haynes,
 Samuel Beal